Dental Study Tour and Cruise in Thailand and Laos

 Itinerary at a glance

-• Day 2: Bangkok, (Thursday, 13 March) Visit Bangkok Dental Hospital.
+• Day 2: Bangkok, (Tues, 11 March) Visit Bangkok Dental Hospital.
 Partner programme: visit a local market and take part in a food tour.
 Explore two of Bangkok’s most famous temple, Wat Traimit and Wat Pho.
-Wat Traimit houses a 3m (10ft) tall, 5.5-tonne, solid-gold Buddha image cast sometime in the 13th century and is an excellent example of the graceful Sukhothai style that is still very much in favour today.
+Wat Traimit houses a 3m (10ft) tall, 5.5-tonne, solid-gold Buddha image cast sometime in the 13th century.
 Continue to Wat Pho, home to the famous 45m (148ft) Reclining Buddha and the Chedis of the Kings.
-Wat Pho is also the spiritual home of traditional therapeutic Thai massage and is the largest and oldest wat in Bangkok, containing more than 1,000 Buddha images.
-Dinner at Supartra River Restaurant.
+Walk in between the two temples via a flower market and China Town.
+Local dinner followed by rooftop cocktails.

-• Day 13: Luang Prabang / Vientiane (Monday 24 March) Take the new high speed train to Vientiane.
-Orientation tour of Vientiane before a farewell dinner in the evening.
+• Day 12: Luang Prabang / Vientiane (Fri, 21 March) Take the new high speed train to Vientiane.
+Orientation tour of Vientiane and check in to the Vientiane Crowne Plaza Hotel.
+Farewell dinner in the evening.

-• Day 14: Vientiane (Tuesday 25 March) Depart hotel after breakfast.
+• Day 13: Vientiane (Sat, 22 March) Depart hotel after breakfast or take a Thailand beach extension.

 Tour cost